German torpedo boat T1: Design and description

-The Type 35 was an unsuccessful attempt by the Kriegsmarine to design a fast, ocean-going torpedo boat that did not exceed the 600 LT displacement limit of the London Naval Treaty for ships that counted against the national tonnage limit.
+The Type 35 was an unsuccessful attempt by the Kriegsmarine to design a fast, ocean-going torpedo boat that did not exceed the 600 LT displacement limit of the London Naval Treaty because such small ships did not count against the national tonnage limit.
 The boats had an overall length of 84.3 m and were 82.2 m long at the waterline.
 After the bow was rebuilt in 1941 to improve seaworthiness, the overall length increased to 87.1 m.
 The ships had a beam of 8.62 m, and a mean draft of 2.83 m at deep load and displaced 859 MT at standard load and 1108 MT at deep load.
 Their crew numbered 119 officers and sailors.
 Their pair of geared steam turbine sets, each driving one propeller, were designed to produce 31000 shp using steam from four high-pressure water-tube boilers which would propel the boats at 35 kn.
 They carried enough fuel oil to give them a range of 1200 nmi at 19 kn.

 As built, the Type 35 class mounted a single 10.5 cm SK C/32 gun on the stern.
 Anti-aircraft defense was provided by a single 3.7 cm SK C/30 anti-aircraft gun superfiring over the 10.5 cm gun and a pair of 2 cm C/30 guns on the bridge wings.
 They carried six above-water 533 mm torpedo tubes in two triple mounts and could also carry 30 mines (or 60 if the weather was good).
 Many boats exchanged the 3.7 cm gun for another 2 cm gun, depth charges and minesweeping paravanes before completion.
 Late-war additions were limited to the installation of radar, radar detectors and additional AA guns, usually at the expense of the aft torpedo tube mount.

 As late as April 1944, T1 had neither received radar nor had her anti-aircraft suite augmented.
 In mid-July the boat exchanged her rear torpedo mount for a 3.7 cm AA gun.
 No further information is available on any other modifications she might have received before her loss in 1945.